SHAKHRISABZ | USEFUL INFORMATION ABOUT SHAKHRISABZ

 One of the marvelous cities in Uzbekistan is sited 80 kilometers south of Samarkand, behind the high Davenport Karachi mountain pass.
 This city is called Shakhrisabz.
 No matter what period of the year you decide to visit this ancient city, it appears to travelers as a huge green garden.
 And if you come in the evening, Shahrisabz will be glowing with all its street lights.

 Looking at it, you cannot believe that this small town is 2700 years old.
 It’s also difficult to believe that this small colorful town has played a considerable role in the story of Central Asia and its regions.

 A Small Town with a Big History

-It is known that about in the 3rd century BC, the agricultural settlements were situated in the city’s area.
+It is known that in the 3rd century BC, the agricultural settlements were situated in the city’s area.
 Further evidence states that in the 2nd century BC, the city of Sousse existed there.
 Its ruler was the pioneer in the field of establishing trade bonds with China.
 Then he built a renewed town where the old one was and named it Keshe.
-During the Achaemenid ruling, the city was renamed into Kesh and started serving as the center of the Sughd Region.
+During the Achaemenid ruling, the city was renamed Kesh and started serving as the center of the Sughd Region.

 The city was frequently moved and rebuilt, so it is not surprising that modern Shakhrisabz and the antique city of Kesh are 20 kilometers away from each other.

 Shakhrisabz suffered and survived many conquests, from the capture by the Achaemenid Empire and Alexander the Great to the Arabs.
 Despite this, the town has always been referred to as the intersection of caravan pathways on the Silk Road.